-- Students must always identify themselves as nursing students to patients and their family members. - Students must not post on social media any photos or other content that represents or refers to a clinical rotation site, patients or health care providers, even if the name or photo of the site, patients or providers are not included in the post. - Students must adhere to and provide care in a manner consistent with the Patient's Bill of Rights as posted at the clinical facility. - Students must act in a manner consistent with the Code of Ethics for the Licensed Practical or Registered Nurse. - Students must adhere to all other policies included in this Appendix.
+- Students must always identify themselves as nursing students to patients and their family members. - Students must not post on social media any photos or other content that represents or refers to a clinical rotation site, patients or health care providers, even if the name or photo of the site, patients or providers are not included in the post. - Students must adhere to and provide care in a manner consistent with the Patient's Bill of Rights as posted at the clinical facility. - Students must act in a manner consistent with the Code of Ethics from the American Nurses Association and Code For Nursing Students. - Students must adhere to all other policies included in this handbook.